 The Scottish Society of painters in Watercolour has a pedigree dating from its foundation in 1876.
 It staged its first public exhibition in 1879 in rented premises in Glasgow.
 The first elected President was Francis Powell RSW who was already a member of the RWS.
 Today, the membership of over 120 is replete with the names of painters who have international reputation in Scotland, Britain and beyond.

 In 1886, the Society had obtained Queen Victoria’s assent to adopt the prefix ‘Royal’ and indeed Royal patronage has honoured it throughout its history.
 With the death of Her Majesty Queen Elizabeth, The Queen Mother, the Society lost a Patron who had acted in that capacity for over half a century.
-The Society is honoured to have Prince Charles, Duke of Rothesay as its current Royal Patron.
+The Society is honoured to have HM King Charles III, Duke of Rothesay as its current Royal Patron.

 Scottish watercolour painting has long been characterised by a freedom of approach, a bold confidence in handling its materials and a robust way with colour.
 Among the Glasgow Boys, about to emerge in the 1880’s several were vigorous watercolour painters.
 The innovative use of materials and the freedom of handling are still an obvious characteristic of Scottish watercolour painting today.
 In the 19th century, the approach owed something to European example through Scottish contacts with especially Netherlandish painting.
 By the end of the century, galleries in Edinburgh and Glasgow showed painters from abroad, mostly from Holland and Belgium and the Paris ateliers.